 Remove the bypass hose assembly tubing from the top of the RO filters by pushing down on the retaining ring of the port while pulling up on the tubing in the opposite direction.
 Repeat for the other membrane.
-Retain this bypass tubing assembly for re-installation of the new membranes.
-Unscrew brass fittings from each end of the RO filters (P/N WF2CRO-21) and unscrew the wingnut and bolt that secures the top of the filter to the cart.
+Retain this bypass tubing assembly for re-installation on the new membranes.
+Unscrew brass fittings from each end of the RO filters (P/N WF2CRO-21) and unscrew the wingnut and bolt that secure the top of the filter to the cart.
 Remove the old filters from the holding clips and discard.
 The RO filters will be installed with the blue bypass line fittings on the top end.
 Installing the RO filters upside down can ruin them.
-Check this manual or the quick start guide if you have questions.
-Reinstall the new membranes into the holding clips and re-attach the wingnut.
-Next, reconnect the inlet and outlet hoses to the top and bottom of the filter.
+Check this manual or the quick start guide if you have questions about how to orient the filters.
+Reinstall the new membranes into the bottom holding clips and re-attach the wingnut and bolt combination at the top of the filter.
+Next reconnect the gray inlet and outlet hoses to the top and bottom of the filter.
 DO NOT OVERTIGHTEN THE BRASS FITTINGS.
-Re-install the bypass hose assembly as described above AFTER the brass fittings are tightened.
+Re-install the bypass hose assembly AFTER the brass fittings are tightened.